-Taylor Hanson discuss indie success and how he’s using it to help save Africa
+Taylor Hanson discusses indie success and how he’s using it to help in Africa

 I’ve just rolled out of a bed on a Friday, and a representative from Three Car Garage Records, Hanson’s indie label, rings me on the phone.
 The representative is a polite British woman calling to inform me that Taylor Hanson needs to push back the phone interview; he will be calling me in a hour.
 I imagine the father of three doing fatherly duties, which explains why the 25-year old would already be behind schedule by noon on his day off.
 (I later decide my assumption is correct after hearing a crying child in the background during the interview.)

 An hour later Taylor calls.
 On the dot.

 I have to admit, I’m a bit surprised that Taylor has held true to his word to do an interview that we planned when we met at 3 a.m. at the Perez Hilton party at SXSW.
 I begin the interview already pleased with his genuine character, true to his Oklahomie roots.

 Naturally, I ask him about the SXSW festival and how it has evolved.
 After all, the festival is where the band was essentially discovered over a decade ago, not to mention where we met.
 It’s no surprise that the conversation lends itself to how technology and the Internet itself revolutionized the festival.
 I recall dancing around this topic in our conversation at the party where we first met.